Books are already a product of abstraction

 Books written by Homo sapiens for a Homo sapiens audience are like digital cameras with floppy disks as storage.

-Discussions of the merits of Scrapbox include opinions such as "Media that cannot be linked to requires explaining the same thing over and over again, making the information less dense.
-Paper books are "unlinkable media."
+Discussions of the merits of Scrapbox include opinions such as "Media that cannot be linked to requires explaining the same thing over and over and the information is less dense.

 The format of "a few hundred pages of paper in bulk" is strongly influenced by the convenience of physical distribution.